Answered By: Colin Kinson Last Updated: Aug 09, 2017 Views: 302

 - The Alternative Guide to Postgraduate Funding

-If you have any further queries about Postgraduate funding and you would like to speak to an Adviser, please come to a drop-in session at the Student Support and Wellbeing Centre:
+If you have any further queries about Postgraduate funding and you would like to speak to an Adviser we operate on a drop-in basis at City Campus and via appointment at Coach Lane Campus, please see the details below on when to visit us.